- Intro to 3D for product visualization

-This series will help you to hone your modeling skills for creating clean and precise detail, and also use Modo as a virtual lump of clay to flesh out ideas and prototypes quickly.
-And then, get them ready for use and visualizations.
-We'll cover polygonal and sub-D modeling, as well as sculpting, retopology and even modeling with recoil.
-The dynamic physics simulator in Modo.
-After watching this course and practicing the techniques demonstrated, you will be ready to create, clean and professional models as well as complete scenes for showing off your models.
+This series will help you to hone your modeling skills for creating clean and precise detail, and also use modo as a virtual lump of clay to flesh out ideas and prototypes quickly, and then get them ready for use in visualizations.
+We'll cover polygonal and sub-D modeling, as well as sculpting, retopology, and even modeling with recoil, the dynamic physics simulator in modo.
+After watching this course and practicing the techniques demonstrated, you'll be ready to create clean and professional models, as well as complete scenes for showing off your models.